mpv-player/mpv/DOCS/man/options.rst

         the receiver does not support them.
 If a receiver gets an unsupported channel layout, random things can happen, such as dropping the additional channels, or adding noise.

+        You are recommended to set an explicit whitelist of the layouts you want.
+For example, most A/V receivers connected via HDMI and that can do 7.1 would  be served by: ``--audio-channels=7.1,5.1,stereo``

 ``--audio-normalize-downmix=<yes|no>``
     Enable/disable normalization if surround audio is downmixed to stereo